mathematicalthinking/vmt/README.md

 1. ~~Navigating around the room (i.e. from replayer to enter-room is buggy and bad UX) enter room should change to exit room upon entering --> upon replaying it should say~~
-1. When we enter a room with no data, make some events, and then click replayer we get an error that there are no events (perhaps we need to make a new api call? not sure?)
+1. ~~When we enter a room with no data, make some events, and then click replayer we get an error that there are no events (perhaps we need to make a new api call? not sure?)~~
-1. We need to store current room users in the room object so that new users joining can see who is already in the room
+1. ~~We need to store current room users in the room object so that new users joining can see who is already in the room~~
 1. Every time a user enters a room it adds that room to "their rooms" (even it its already in their rooms)
 1. When we click on a room we load up the events and then we click enter room we take the last event and set the ggbBase64 with said event.
 If new events happen between time of clicking on room and clicking on enter room we fall out of synch, perhaps it would be best to join room immediately and just hide the geogebra workspace?  -- I think the best solution is to

-1. ~~ __VERY WEIRD AND PROBLEMATIC__ --> the geogebra addListener only fires the first time you go into room~~
+1. ~~the geogebra addListener only fires the first time you go into room~~
-1. Now __even stranger__ addListener won't fire after receiving event from another client
+1. Now addListener won't fire after receiving event from another client

 ## Ideas for further Development
 ### General/Optimization